jaiarobotics/jaiabot/src/doc/markdown/page91_customer_deploy_custom_software.md

 * Update the bot index to reflect the bot you are deploying the software to
 * Update the fleet index to reflect current fleet configuration
-* Update n_bots to reflects the total number of bots in the fleet
+* Update n_bots to reflect the total number of bots in the fleet

 ### Start Jaiabot Services